oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 OAuth 2.0 Token Generation
 ++++++++++++++++++++++++++

 Authentication tokens can be obtained in several ways.
-For example you can use a curl command against the Azure Active Directory API such as::
+For example, you can use a curl command against the Azure Active Directory API such as::

     curl -X POST -H 'Content-Type: application/x-www-form-urlencoded'